ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 ```
 conda install channel::package-name
 ```
 As an example we will install mamba.
 Mamba is an optional package that helps conda with package installation with features such as faster dependency solving, multi-thread downloading, and a more visually descriptive installation.
 This can be especially useful if you have a lot of packages installed in your environment, as each new package increases the complexity of dependency solving.
-If you expect to have a complex environment, it is recommended to install mamba as your first package in a new environment, then use it to install other packages.
+If you expect to have a complex environment, you may want to install mamba as your first package in the new environment, then use it to install other packages.
 To install mamba:
 ```
 conda install conda-forge::mamba
 ```